Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 Entry Free — the bridge is open 24 hours a day, 7 days a week

-The Tower The Old Town Bridge Tower has a paid observation deck — recommended for an additional panoramic view over the bridge and the city
+Bridge Tower The Old Town Bridge Tower has a paid observation deck — recommended for an additional panoramic view over the bridge and rooftops

 Best Time Before 08:00 or after 20:00 — fewer crowds, better light for photography